1 day ago

 Knowing your curl type is (almost) as much of a revelation as finally finding out your true bra size.
 Don't know if you're a 3A or a 4C?
 Real women who've found their curl fit share what's worked for them

-According to Google, searches for curly hair are officially up which explains why an influx of celebs have been spotted recreating the permed look on Instagram, such as Michelle Obama, Zendaya and Blake Lively.
+According to Google, searches for curly hair are officially up which explains why an influx of celebs have been embracing their natural texture on Instagram - we're looking at you Ariana Grande and Vanessa Hudgens.
 Some of us, however, have been rocking our natural curls since day one, so we are all too familiar with the maintenance issues that come with having spirals, coils, waves and ringlets - or a mixture of all of the above.

 Curly hair brings with it a lot of product trial and error as you try to navigate the dryness, the breakage and the shrinkage.
 But it also brings a whole lot of personality.
 Finding out your curl type can really help you find the right way to care for your hair (in fact, we'd venture to say that figuring out your curl type is as much of a revelation as knowing your true bra size) and now there are whole online communities dedicated to helping you do that.